 If you are interested in applying to Loyola Academy as a transfer student, visit the transfer section of the website.

 The Loyola Academy entrance exam is the HSPT (High School Placement Test).
 The HSPT has five sections: Verbal, Quantitative, Reading Math and Language (English).
 An essay is also included on the entrance exam.
 The required Entrance Examination for eighth grade students will be administered on January 14, 2017 at 8 a.m.
 Testing reservations are not necessary.
 Students need to bring two #2 pencils and $25.00 exam fee(cash or check payable to Loyola Academy).
 Calculators and language translators are not permitted.
 Students should arrive by 8am and enter through the gym entrance.
 Students will be released around 12:00 p.m.

 Students with Diagnosed Learning Differences

 Loyola Academy is able to support students who need limited accommodations to be successful in a college preparatory curriculum.
 Students with diagnosed learning differences have been successful in all placement tracks offered at Loyola Academy.
 Loyola Academy provides the following accommodations on the Entrance Exam: extended time (up to 50%), no-scantron and small group testing.
 Loyola does not provide one-on-one testing, untimed testing or the use of computers on the exam.
-If an eighth grade student is seeking extended time or other accommodations on the Entrance Exam, the parent or guardian must submit a copy of their most recent psychoeducational evaluation as well as an IEP or 504 plan if one is in place for the student at their current school.
-Documentation should be sent to Ms. Emily Kane, Testing Administrator by December 13, 2013.
-If you have questions regarding the required documentation, please contact Ms. Emily Kane at email@example.com.
+If an eighth grade student is seeking extended time or other accommodations on the Entrance Exam, the parent or guardian must complete the Request for Accommodations on HSPT Form and submit a copy of their most recent psychoeducational evaluation as well as an IEP or 504 plan if one is in place for the student at their current school.
+Documentation should be sent to Ms. Julie Colturi, School Psychologist, by December 9, 2016.
+If you have questions regarding the required documentation, please contact Ms. Julie Colturi at firstname.lastname@example.org.